-Betfair vs. Matchbook: Betting exchange markets, odds, and more
+Betfair vs. Matchbook: Betting Exchange Markets, Odds, and More

-Betfair and Matchbook are two of the biggest betting exchanges in the world, letting bettors go head to head on their wagers, rather than taking on the book directly.
+Betfair and Matchbook are two of the biggest betting exchanges in the world.
+Letting bettors sometimes go head to head on their wagers, rather than taking on the book directly.

 |Betfair vs Matchbook|